-PRIORITIES SUCCESS MEASURES PROGRESS To identify researchers with leadership potential and support their development - this will be achieved through the development of a University Research Leadership Programme.
-Four Research Leadership Programmes to be held by 2020 and positive response by participants.
-A comprehensive career development pathway Three Programmes have been run and one was due to start in June but has now been delayed (see action in Principle 2, objective 3).
-Career development resources for research 2.
-Provide support for researchers and research careers through a career development- planning pathway - this will be primarily carried out though the development of the PDR process and further enhancement of the for researchers which will be supported through the PDR process, the Researcher Development Programme, Welsh Crucible and informed and supported by a University-wide research network. staff have developed considerably since 2018.
-In addition to the PDR and Welsh Crucible, researchers in Bangor are now provided with an extensive range of development opportunities that include: researcher development programme and networking and engagement with the Welsh Crucible.
-There will be specific actions to support early career researchers.
-As part of a wider University coaching and mentoring scheme, specific research career development mentoring will be an integral element of the scheme of which all researchers Researcher Development Programme - the provision has doubled for staff in the period.
-Research Leadership Programme (see Deliver a mentoring scheme for publications, grant applications and to support career development. have the opportunity to participate.4.
-By the end of the period four additional Schools will have achieved Athena SWAN awards and the actions in Principle 2, objective 3).
+PRIORITIES SUCCESS MEASURES PROGRESS To identify researchers with leadership potential and support their development - this will be achieved through the development of a Four Research Leadership Programmes to be held by 2020 and positive response by participants.
+1. Three Programmes have been run and one was due to start in June but has now been delayed (see action in Principle 2, objective 3).
+University Research Leadership Programme.
+2. Provide support for researchers and research careers through a career development-planning pathway - this will be primarily carried out though the development of the PDR process and further enhancement of the researcher development programme and networking and engagement with the Welsh Crucible.
+There will be specific actions to A comprehensive career development pathway for researchers which will be supported through the PDR process, the Researcher Development Programme, Welsh Crucible and informed and supported by a University-wide research network.
+As part of a wider University coaching and mentoring scheme, specific research career development mentoring will be an integral 2.
+Career development resources for research staff have developed considerably since 2018.
+In addition to the PDR and Welsh Crucible, researchers in Bangor are now provided with an extensive range of development opportunities that include: Researcher Development Programme - the provision has doubled for staff in the period. support early career researchers.
+3. Deliver a mentoring scheme for publications, grant applications and to support career development.
+4. Embed the principles of the extended Athena SWAN Charter in the University. element of the scheme of which all researchers have the opportunity to participate.
+4. By the end of the period four additional Schools will have achieved Athena SWAN awards and the University will have achieved another institutional bronze award under the extended charter.
+Research Leadership Programme (see actions in Principle 2, objective 3).
 Academic Mentoring Programme (see actions in Principles 3 and 4, Objective 4).
-4. Embed the principles of the extended Athena SWAN Charter in the University.
-University will have achieved another institutional bronze award under the extended charter.
 Career Development Programme (see actions in Principles 3 and 4, Objective 4) The RDRC Group have informed this development.
 3. Two academic mentoring schemes have been launched (see action sin Principles 3 and 4, Objective 4).
-This University currently holds a University Athena SWAN Bronze award (valid until 2022) and thee Schools have achieved the award since
+4. This University currently holds a University Athena SWAN Bronze award (valid until 2022) and thee Schools have achieved the award since